zlatozar/TigerLanguage/FrontEnd/Notes.md

 ## Chapter 6

+In this and next chapter we work only with addresses - calculate or modify and then translate to a Tree language.

 **Frame** is used for a variety of purposes:

   - To hold values passed to a procedure as arguments